CASOS-IDeaS-CMU/SegSub/README.md

 ### Introduction

-This repository accompanies the paper "KOALA :koala:: Knowledge Conflict Augmentations for Robustness in Vision Language Models".
+This repository accompanies the paper "SegSub: Evaluating Robustness to Knowledge Conflicts and Hallucinations in Vision-Language Models".
 It provides the codebase, dataset, and supplementary materials used in our experiments.
 If you use, extend or build upon this project, please cite the following paper (under review at ACL 2025):
 ```
-@article{carragher2025koala,
+@article{carragher2025segsub,
-  title=KOALA: Knowledge Conflict Augmentations for Robustness in Vision Language Models},
+  title={SegSub: Evaluating Robustness to Knowledge Conflicts and Hallucinations in Vision-Language Models},
-  author={Carragher, Peter and Jha Abhinand and R Raghav and Rao Nikitha and Carley, Kathleen M},
+  author={Carragher, Peter and Rao Nikitha and Jha Abhinand and R Raghav and Carley, Kathleen M},
   journal={arXiv preprint arXiv:XXXX.XXXXXX},
   year={2025}
 }